Myers homers twice, Paddack fans 11, Padres beat Reds 8-2

-SAN DIEGO (AP) — Wil Myers homered twice and doubled, Tommy Pham hit a leadoff homer and Chris Paddack struck out 11 in five impressive innings to match his career high for the San Diego Padres, who beat the Cincinnati Reds 8-2 Friday night.
+SAN DIEGO (AP) — Wil Myers made up for lost time with two impressive swings.

+After struggling for weeks, Myers homered twice and doubled to lead the San Diego Padres to an 8-2 win against the Cincinnati Reds on Friday night.
+Tommy Pham hit a leadoff homer and Chris Paddack struck out 11 in five impressive innings to match his career high.

 The Padres have hit seven homers in winning the first two games of the four-game series.
 They came into the series struggling badly after losing 13 of 17 games, including going just 1-5 on a trip through New York and Colorado.